 In 1989, Assembly Bill 939 (AB 939) was passed.
-Hence, requiring a diversion rate of 50% of all solid waste through source reduction, recycling and composting activities by January 1, 2000.2 In 2012, California adopted AB341 and Senate Bill 1018 (SB1018) which required that any business or public entity that generates over four cubic yards of waste per week must implement a recycling system.3 Additionally, AB341 set a new goal of a state-wide diversion rate of 75% by 2020.4 AB1826 was signed in 2014, requiring businesses, including local jurisdictions, to recycle their organic waste.
-In 2016, SB1383 established targets to achieve a 50% reduction level of the statewide disposal of organic waste from the 2014 level by 2020 and a 75 percent reduction by 2025.5
+It made all California cities, counties, and approved regional solid waste management agencies responsible for enacting plans and implementing programs to divert 25% of their solid waste by 1995 and 50% by year 2000.
+Later legislation mandates the 50% diversion requirement be achieved every year.2 In 2012, California adopted AB 341 and Senate Bill 1018 (SB 1018) which required that any business or public entity that generates over four cubic yards of waste per week must implement a recycling system.3 Additionally, AB 341 set a new goal of a state-wide diversion rate of 75% by 2020.4 AB 1826 was signed in 2014, requiring businesses, including local jurisdictions, to recycle their organic waste.
+In 2016, SB 1383 established targets to acheive a 75 percent reduction levels of disposal of organic waste by 2025.5